everpixelgame/docs/guides/getting-started.md

 ### Check Fatigue:
 1. Go to "Heroes" section
 2. View your Hero's fatigue meter
-3. If fatigued, either wait 6 hours or restore using $EPXL
+3. If fatigued, either wait for the cooldown period or restore using $EPXL

 ### Level Up:
 1. Heroes gain EXP from dungeons automatically